Event Portal Site

 Each portal site is provided with its own unique web address.
 You have the option to customize this web address to match your brand and make it shorter, as follows:

-- Go to your account Settings, and select Account Profile.
+- Go to the account Settings, and select Account Profile.

-- Fill in the sub-domain to enter a custom web address of your choice.
+- Fill in the Sub-domain / Alias to enter a custom web address of your choice.
 It is recommended to use your business name.
 The current public web address will be displayed for your reference in this section.

 - Be sure to Save account profile before leaving this area.